-The Center for Community Vitality adapted leadership curriculum for executive members of rural farmers associations in Morocco.
+The Department of Community Development adapted leadership curriculum for executive members of rural farmers associations in Morocco.
 The training program consisted of a series of three workshops in collaboration with professors from the National School of Agriculture in Meknès.
 The rural training strengthened the leadership and strategic planning capabilities of rural farmer associations over a 12-month period.
 It was funded through the USAID-funded Farmer-to-Farmer program awarded to the Volunteers for Economic Growth Alliance.

 At your service

 The Tourism Center adapted At Your Service customer service training for use in Morocco.
 Extension trained Moroccan facilitators from the Rural Tourism Development Network and the University of Ibn Zohr, who were mentored while conducting the first workshop in Morocco.

 Extension educators and researchers facilitated this educational program for Cochran Fellows about marketing, production strategies and risk management in the U.S. grain and animal feed sector.
 Initially, the Fellows met in Washington, D.C. to learn about federal oversight and industry guidelines.
 In Minnesota, the participants engaged with local educators and industry professionals while witnessing grain production processes.
 The goal was to strengthen the presence of U.S. grains in the Moroccan and Tunisian markets.